 The top five concerns that prospective parents often have regarding potential disqualifications for adopting a child are:

-Regarding age, adoption requirements prioritize the best interests of the child.
-In Georgia, the minimum age requirement for adoption is 21 years old.
-Conversely, some adoption agencies may have an upper age limit (typically up to 50 years old) to ensure the prospective parents can provide long-term care for the child.
+Adoption requirements prioritize the best interests of the child.
+In Georgia, the minimum age requirement for adoption is 21.
+Some adoption agencies may also have an upper age limit (typically up to 50 years old) to ensure the prospective parents can provide long-term care for the child.

 Adoption agencies may stipulate that individuals seeking to adopt must be in remission from life-threatening illnesses like cancer for at least three months.
 This is to ensure that prospective parents can provide long-term care and support for their child.